How do I request Gladia enterprise features like SLAs, unlimited concurrency, zero retention, or custom hosting?

 Expanded Explanation:

-With a standard plan, you get the core Gladia capabilities: async transcription, real-time streaming, speaker diarization, 100+ languages, and word-level timestamps, all exposed via REST or WebSocket.
-This is ideal for prototyping, early-stage products, and moderate-scale deployments.
+On a standard plan, you get the core API surface: async and real-time transcription, diarization, 100+ languages, and word-level timestamps, plus reliable performance and transparent pricing.
+That’s often enough for early-stage products and smaller workloads.

 Comparison Snapshot: